-\textbf{Generic SU($n$)-Heisenberg spin models.} Our waveguide QED simulator allows universal binary analog models of SU($2$)-spin operators.
+The native Hamiltonian of our waveguide QED simulator spans the universal binary analog models of SU($2$)-spin operators.
 In analogy to lattice gauge theories (LGT) that give rise to constrained Hilbert space \cite{Gingras2014,Castelnovo2008}, we can also design dynamical gauge structures that mediate a wide range of binary models consisting of SU($n$)-operators in a completely analog fashion, such as the Heisenberg quantum magnet for interacting SU($n$)-spins.
-While the universal quantum simulator in the previous section can emulate the dynamics of arbitrary unitary dynamics, we confine our discussion here to binary SU($n$)-spin models that arise within the projected gauge-invariant subspace of the parent SU($2$) models.
-Such a ``condensed matter'' approach \cite{Gingras2014} can create deconfined quantum phase by direct cooling to its ground state.
-In this section, we discuss the Heisenberg SU($n$) quantum magnet as an exemplary implementation, but far more complex models involving vector and anisotropy can also be realized in an analogous fashion.
+While the universal quantum simulator can emulate the dynamics of arbitrary unitary dynamics, we confine our discussion here to binary SU($n$)-spin models that arise within the projected gauge-invariant subspace of the parent's SU($2$) waveguide QED simulator.
+Such a ``condensed matter'' approach \cite{Gingras2014} can create deconfined quantum phase by direct cooling to its ground state, and the errors can be mitigated within the gauge sector of interest.
+In this section, we discuss a general Heisenberg SU($n$) quantum magnet as an exemplary implementation, but more complex models involving vector and anisotropy can be realized in an analogous fashion.

-Our goal is to create a fully-programmable Heisenberg quantum magnet $\hat{H}_{\text{H}}=\sum_{j>i}\mathcal{J}_{ij}\sum_{\alpha}\hat{\Lambda}_{\alpha}^{(i)}\hat{\Lambda}_{\alpha}^{(j)}$, where $\hat{\Lambda}_\alpha$ is the generalized Gell-Mann matrix, which plays the role of the Pauli matrices in the SU($2$) representation (Methods).
-The challenge of simulating SU($n$)-spin with cold atoms and ions is that the spin operators cannot be efficiently mapped to a rotation within an internal atomic degree of freedom due to limited transition pathways (e.g., selection rules).
-In addition, there is a difficulty to implement spin-models with certain symmetries that cannot be imposed to the fundamental symmetries of the atomic interactions (e.g., SU($n$)-symmetric collisions in alkali-earth atoms limited by the nuclear spin degree of freedom \cite{Gorshkov2010}).
-Our method eliminates both bottlenecks, by encoding an ensemble of SU($2$) spins to be confined to the SU($n$)-subspace by local constraints, and by building the interaction symmetry directly into the Hamiltonian in a completely synthetic manner.
+Our goal is to create a programmable Heisenberg magnet $\hat{H}_{\text{H}}=\sum_{j>i}\mathcal{J}_{ij}\sum_{\alpha}\hat{\Lambda}_{\alpha}^{(i)}\hat{\Lambda}_{\alpha}^{(j)}$, where $\hat{\Lambda}_\alpha$ is the generalized Gell-Mann matrix (Appendix \ref{Appendix_Gell-mann}).
+The challenge of simulating SU($n$)-spin with cold atoms and ions is that the spin operators cannot be efficiently mapped to a rotation within an internal DOFs due to limited transition pathways, e.g., selection rules.
+In addition, there is a difficulty to implement spin-models with certain symmetries that cannot be imposed to the fundamental symmetries of the atomic interactions, e.g., SU($n$)-symmetric collisions in alkali-earth atoms limited by the nuclear spin DOF \cite{Gorshkov2010}.
+Our method eliminates both bottlenecks, by locally encoding an ensemble of SU($2$) spins to the SU($n$)-subspace, and by building the interaction symmetry directly into the Hamiltonian in an emergent manner.